Our Work

 The female Belted Kingfisher illustration for the 2022 patch was created for us by Nayl Gonzalez, who illustrated the book Something Wonderful and the official line drawing for newly discovered Chorizanthe aphanantha which was published and premiered in Madroño Vol. 65 No.4.

-So far this year, we have donated $10,000 to Honor the Earth’s Land Back Initiative.
+2020 patch sales raised $10,000 to Honor the Earth's Land Back Initiative.
 Honor the Earth is a Native-run organization that aims to create awareness for and support Native environmental issues as well as provide financial and political resources for the survival of sustainable Native communities.

 The kingfisher and her call are a symbol of healthy rivers and waters.
 We wanted to collectively recognize the female Belted Kingfisher is flashier than her male counterparts (also they are just such cool birds!)